Portuguese people: France, Belgium, Luxembourg, Monaco, Andorra and Switzerland

 Due to the linguistic similarity between Portuguese and French and the many schools in Portugal that promote French as foreign language, many Portuguese nationals started migrating to France, Belgium, Luxembourg, Monaco and the French-speaking part of Switzerland in the 1960s, for economic reasons, and to avoid conscription to fight in Portuguese colonies.
 Interestingly, migration to Andorra - where, although Catalan is the official language, French is widely spoken - made the Portuguese the third largest ethnic group in the state, after Andorrans and Spaniards.

 Around 15% of Portuguese people are fluent in French.
 French has been dwindling, often replaced by English.
 In 2005 French fluency stood at 24%.
 Nevertheless, 70% of middle school students study French.
 French media are widely available in Portugal (newspapers, magazines, radio stations and TV channels) and many libraries offer a French-language section.

 Portuguese migration to the more affluent French speaking countries in Europe continues, although at a lower rate.

 More than 2,260,000 Portuguese citizens live in these countries.
 In addition, France alone hosts 450,000 Luso-descendants.

 Records of Portuguese living in France date to the early centuries of the Portuguese kingdom, notably merchants, Portuguese-Jews and Portuguese nobles: Louis XIV was of Portuguese descent through his grandfather Philip II.
 Despite a centuries-long presence, Portuguese nationals only started to move to France in large numbers following World War 2.

 From the 1960s, Brazil's economic stagnation, French efforts to attract Portuguese workers, and António de Oliveira Salazar's dictatorship and the colonial wars were factors that contributed to 1,000,000 people migrating to France from 1960 to 1974.
 After 1974, Portuguese nationals started moving to Luxembourg and Monaco (1980s), Switzerland (1990s) and – Belgium and Andorra (2000s).
 This is also due to France's tightened immigration control.

-Portuguese constitute 23.4% of Luxembourg's population, second to native Luxembourgers; the Luxembourgers of Portuguese blood speak Letzeburgesch (a German dialect) and Standard German, aside from French.
+Portuguese constitute 23.4% of Luxembourg's population, second to native Luxembourgers; the Luxembourgers of Portuguese blood speak Letzeburgesch and Standard German, aside from French.
 Andorra is inhabited by 16,300 Portuguese nationals (19.4% of the population), Monaco hosts around 1,000 (3.3% of the Population), while Belgium is home to around 80,000 (0.7% of the population).

 In Switzerland, Portuguese settled mainly in Romandy.
 Official figures suggest that Portuguese is spoken by 5% of the population at home and 10.1% in French speaking Switzerland, thus making Portuguese second only to French.

 Notable Portuguese Swiss include snooker player Alexander Ursenbacher, models Pedro Mendes and Nomi Fernandes, actress Yaël Boon and Olympic medalist Stéphane Lambiel.

 Notable Portuguese Belgians include – nobles such as Queen Elizabeth or King Leopold III, fashion designer Veronique Branquinho, footballer Yannick Carrasco, actress Rose Bertram, sprinter Jonathan Sacoor, and actress Helena Noguerra.

 Portuguese migration towards these countries has steadily declined over the years, although from 2003 to 2022 around 615,000 Portuguese nationals migrated there, especially following the 2008 financial crisis.
 As of 2021 around 40% had returned to Portugal, as the economic outlook improved.